 .
 Lawyer or not, consider buying a copy, because it’s a virtuous act.
 See how to pay for this book.

 If you get a second book on typography, get this one.
-Middendorp’s beautifully written and illustrated book is full of careful details and lucid explanations.
+Middendorp’s book is full of careful details, lucid explanations, and terrific illustrations.

-Carolina de Bartolo, Explorations in Typography (explorationsintypography.com, 2011).
+Carolina de Bartolo, Explorations in Typography, 2nd ed. (explorationsintypography.com, 2016).

 Using a Spiekermann essay from Stop Stealing Sheep (see below), de Bartolo shows how different typesetting choices change the effect of the text.

 Robert Bringhurst, The Elements of Typographic Style, 4th ed.
-(Vancouver: Hartley and Marks Publishers, 2013).
+(Hartley and Marks Publishers, 2013).

 Bringhurst’s book has become something of a standard reference guide among professional typographers, bringing together the history, theory, and practice of typography.

 Ellen Lupton, Thinking With Type, 2nd ed.
-(New York: Princeton Architectural Press, 2010).
+(Princeton Architectural Press, 2010).

 Intended as an introduction to typography for design students, Lupton’s book is more accessible than Bringhurst’s.
 It includes full-color illustrations from every era of typography.

 Edward Tufte, The Visual Display of Quantitative Information, 2nd ed.
-(Cheshire, Connecticut: Graphics Press, 2001).
+(Graphics Press, 2001).

-These are two of my favorite books of all time.
+These are two of my favorite books.
 Tufte makes an eloquent and compelling case for why design matters.
-Both books are fantastically interesting and beautifully illustrated with examples of information design from many historical periods.
+Both books are fantastically interesting, featuring examples of information design from many historical periods.

 William Lidwell, Kritina Holden, and Jill Butler, Universal Principles of Design, 2nd ed.
-(Beverly, Massachusetts: Rockport Publishers, 2010).
+(Rockport Publishers, 2010).